Art Ops logo

 • Parker Pride Alumni Association

-Our third year of re-granting in 2020 is now launched!
+Our fourth year of re-granting in 2021 is complete!

-We will re-grant $50,000 to arts-based projects that directly impact Highland Park
+We recently re-granted $50,000 to arts-based projects that directly impact Highland Park.

 Key Dates: